Al3xutul03/homework-assignment-ad/README.md

 # homework-assignment-ad

-This program randomly generates a list of integers, with the size of it taken as an input.
+This program randomly generates a list of integers into an array, with the size of it taken as an input, and separates the array into 3 subarrays, such that the sum of their respective elements is as close as possible.

 To compile the program on your machine follow these steps: